-Each of the schools within the district provides a wealth of school safety-related initiatives.
-These programs include, bullying prevention, social skills development, anger management and components of character education.
-Students are involved in a wide variety of safety activities through both their classes as well as through work with guidance counselors, social workers, and school psychologists.
+Each of the schools within the district provides a wealth of school safety-related initiatives aimed at improving communication among students, between students and staff, and between administration and parents or persons in parental relation.
+These programs may include the establishment of youth-run programs, creating a forum or designating a mentor for students, peer mediation, bullying prevention, conflict resolution, social skills development, managing emotions and components of character education.
+Students are involved in a wide variety of safety activities through both their classes as well as through work with school counselors, social workers, and school psychologists.
 By October 1st of each school year, the superintendent and chief school administrator have provided written information to all students and staff about emergency procedures.